Partoș Monastery

-Partoș Monastery (Mănăstirea Partoș) is a Romanian Orthodox monastery in the village of the same name, Partoș, part of the commune of Banloc in Timiș County, Romania.
-Originally a Serbian monastery, it was abolished by imperial will in 1777 and re-established in 2008 as a Romanian monk monastery.
+Partoș Monastery (Mănăstirea Partoș) is a Romanian Orthodox monastery in the village of the same name, part of the commune of Banloc in Timiș County, Romania.
+Originally a Serbian monastery, it was abolished by imperial will in 1777 and re-established in 2008 as a Romanian monastery for monks.

 History

 Old Serbian monastery

 The oldest mention of Partoș Monastery dates from 1571, 19 years after the occupation of Banat by the Turks, when hieromonk Lavrentije Crnogorac, on his way to Brașov and Alba Iulia, stayed here and commissioned The Four Gospels printed at the Mrkšina crkva printing house in 1562.
 The old monastery used to lie on the right bank of today's Bârzava Canal, a few kilometers southwest of the Sveti Đurađ Monastery.
 According to a document from 1771, it is said that the monastery was founded by Serbian despot Jovan Branković at the end of the 15th century.
 The Austrian map of Banat from 1723 depicts the monastery as isolated, surrounded by extensive forests and marshes.

 The monastery church was dedicated to the Holy Archangels Michael and Gabriel, and the iconostasis was painted by zographers Popović and Ranite around 1740.
 The church was built of brick, but even that was damaged during floods.
 Its renovation was already carried out in 1767, with the help of a loan of 300 fl. taken from Georgije Kapamadžija of Ciacova.
 The single-nave low-rise church building was given a high baroque tower on this occasion.
 Veliki Bečkerek icon painter Dimitrije Popović was hired in 1771 to work in the monastery church.
 As of 1771, the monastery treasury featured parts of the head of St. Archdeacon Stephen.
 Local tradition has it the large church of the monastery was built between 1750 and 1753 by Marcu Muțiu as a sign of gratitude for what he studied here (in the 18th century Partoș housed a training school for teachers and priests from Banat) and because his daughter was healed through prayer at the tomb of St. Joseph the New.
 From the entire monastic complex before 1750, only the chapel survived.
 Modest in appearance, its plan respects the configuration of the old nave-type churches, ending towards the east in a semicircle that indicates the place of the altar.

 In 1655, Metropolitan Joseph of Timișoara voluntarily retired to the Partoș Monastery, where he would die three years later.
 He was buried in the nave of the church, next to the entrance door.
 Metropolitan Joseph of Timișoara was canonized as St. Joseph the New, first by Romanians (1956), then by Serbs (1965).
 His relics were unearthed during the excavations of 1955–1956 and transferred to the Timișoara Orthodox Cathedral, where they are preserved to this day.